cg-jl/dotfiles/README.md

 ## Tips

 To manage my dotfiles I switched to using [`stow`](https://www.gnu.org/software/stow/).
 ThePrimeagen does a great work on his [explanation video](https://www.youtube.com/watch?v=tkUllCAGs3c).

+## I want to see gruvbox!

+Switch back to the `main` branch, which will be renamed to `gruvbox` in the future.

 ## I want to see Nord again!